TACC/Lmod/docs/source/010_user.rst

 The guide here explains how to use modules.
 The User's tour of the module command covers the basic uses of modules.
 The other sections can be read at a later date as issues come up.
-The Advance user's guilde is for users needing to create their own modulefiles.
+The Advance user's guide is for users needing to create their own modulefiles.

 User's Tour of the Module Command
 _________________________________